RemyCiterin/herdtools7/pac_tests/notes/pretty-printing.md

 satisfaction of the output formula doesn't depend of those predicates.

-Here is the "disjunctive normal form" of the output condition:
+Here is the set of minimal models of the output condition:

 ```
 0:X0=x; pacda(x, 0x0)=x;